 The 7 PRINCE2 Principles

-The seven principles are the foundations of the PRINCE2 method — non-negotiable behaviours that must be present for a project to be considered PRINCE2.
-Understanding them deeply is essential for both exam levels.
-The Practitioner exam tests how they apply in specific project scenarios.
+The seven principles are the foundation of PRINCE2.
+They are non-negotiable.
+All seven must be present for a project to be considered PRINCE2.
+If any of them is missing, you are not running a PRINCE2 project.
+You need to understand them properly for both exam levels.
+The Practitioner exam tests how they apply in real project scenarios.

 1